 In cooperation with the Atlanta Urban Design Commission; the Historic Preservation Division, Georgia Department of Natural Resources; Easements Atlanta; the Atlanta Regional Commission and many other organizations and individuals, the APC has helped to preserve and revitalize countless resources throughout Atlanta.
 Our interests have involved us in the local and national designation of Historic Districts such as Fairlie-Poplar, Auburn Avenue and Grant Park and in the protection and redevelopment of individual buildings including Ivy Hall, the Castle, the Georgian Terrace, the Biltmore and the Glenn Hotel.
 We have put our efforts into concepts as comprehensive as the BeltLine and as specific as the restoration of the Sidney Lanier Monument in Piedmont Park.

 In addition, the APC seeks to create a climate for preservation through education.
-Our nine guided walking tours raise consciousness and present the history of Atlanta to residents and visitors alike.
+Our nine guided historical Walking Tours raise consciousness and present the history of Atlanta to residents and visitors alike.
 These showcase the unique sense of place created by our historic resources.
 Our education programs introduce concepts of history, preservation, architecture and civics to students in grades kindergarten through 12.
-The annual Phoenix Flies Celebration presents many entities which contribute to preservation and to the life of the City.
+The annual Phoenix Flies Celebration is a capstone event which presents many entities that contribute to preservation and to the life of the City.
 The APC’s website, internet outreach and newsletters provide information and insight throughout the year.